 Supplemental Free Exam Prep Courses for MITS Students

-Because we care about your success, we created these laboratory courses to strengthen your skills further prepare for the national exams or your job.
-You’ll practice with many multiple-choice quizzes and dozens of oral interpreting exercises with a computer software system similar to the certification test formats.
-The perfect combination to help you prepare for both the written and oral exams!
-These 20+ hours are included in The Complete 40-hour package.
-And brand new: The Toolbox!
+Because we care about your success, we have created these complimentary laboratory courses to help you prepare for the national certification exam and your job.
+In these modules, you’ll practice with many multiple-choice questions and oral interpreting exercises using a computer system similar to the national written and oral exams!
+These 20+ hours of content are included in The Complete 40-hour Program.
+You will also get our brand-new course: The Toolbox!
 A module full of exercises to practice memory, notetaking, medical terminology, shadowing, interpreting, and much more.

 This course is a detailed guide on how to approach the different types of questions, strategies for answering multiple-choice items, and a review of the topics to be tested.
 Plus two mock exams to test your knowledge.